c0defather/iOSGesturizer/README.md

 ## Demo Project

 Build and run the <i>FoodTrack</i> project in Xcode.
-The demo provided by Apple demonstrates the simple usage of iOSGesturizers.
+Basically, we took an app provided in Apple's tutorials and applied iOSGesturizer to it.

 ## Installation